 I am so glad to hear of your friendship with this dear lady who needs the freedom Jesus offers!!
-You should know that almost all the people involved in Exodus ministries (leaving homosexuality--check their website at www.exodusinternational.org) did so because of friends and family who showed a willingness to BE THERE for them and love them through the process of change.
+You should know that almost all the people involved in ministries to those with unwanted homosexuality (you can check out Restored Hope Network and Living Hope Ministries) did so because of friends and family who showed a willingness to BE THERE for them and love them through the process of change.

-Yes, there is a book I would strongly recommend, Love Won Out by John and Anne Paulk, both former homosexuals who found freedom in Christ (then married each other).
-I am currently discipling a lady who left the lesbian lifestyle after reading this book.
-May I suggest that a good way to offer it is to say, "If you ever get to the point where your life isn't working for you, you might want to read this book."
-It's not threatening, and it leaves the door open to pursue something different when the Lord reveals truth to her.
+Yes, there is a book I would recommend for women, Out of Egypt by Jeanette Howard.
+May I suggest that a good way to offer it is to say, “If you ever get to the point where your life isn’t working for you, you might want to read this book.”
+It’s not threatening, and it leaves the door open to pursue something different when the Lord reveals truth to her.
 And nothing will change apart from HIM allowing her to see the truth instead of being deceived by the enemy.
 Which is why your prayers for her are of utmost importance.

 If you want to educate yourself to better know how to minister to her, read Someone I Love Is Gay by Anita Worthen and Bob Davies.
 It’s written for friends and family of those in the lifestyle.